Sadly science doesn't have a cure for cancer. The supernatural

 - According to legend, acupuncture was discovered after a soldier took an arrow in the knee, then discovered that he no longer suffered from a chronic pain from a prior injury.

 - The protist responsible for malaria lives and breeds in blood cells.
-Certain genetic blood disorders, like sickle-cell anemia, will interfere with this, functionally giving people malaria resistance/immunity.
-This is why native peoples in malaria-infested areas tend to have a higher incidence of sickle-cell.
+Certain genetic blood disorders, like Sickle-Cell Anemia and Hemoglobin-C Disease, will interfere with this, functionally giving people malaria resistance/immunity.
+This is why native peoples in malaria-infested areas tend to have a higher incidence of sickle-cell or related genetic changes.
+People with only the traits of Sickle-cell or Hemoglobin-C inherit similar but possibly lesser protections but little or no illness from their ancestor's blood legacy.

 - There have been cases where people suffering from syphilis were cured by getting malaria, or similar diseases that cause a very high fever; the higher temperature kills the syphilis.